 Welcome to the Photography section – this section is all about showing you just how the amazing photographers at Cromwell Bottom do it!
 Which cameras and lenses do they use and what are the camera settings needed to get pictures like this?
 Is the time of day important ?
 You will see that the early morning for the ‘North Loop at Dawn’ picture (the yellow one on the homepage, and below) is vital to get a shot like this.
 All our photographers featured on this website are Trustees of Cromwell Bottom Wildlife Group and can be contacted on a Thursday morning, or all day Sundays, down at the Cabin.
 They would be delighted to help you in any way they can.
-Or you can email the group for information at email@example.com for the attention of Mike Henshaw.
+Or you can email the group for information at firstname.lastname@example.org for the attention of Mike Henshaw.
+Mike records for the British Trust for Ornithology (BTO) and if you scroll down this page you will see the last recorded picture of a Cuckoo at Cromwell Bottom!

 ALL IMAGES COPYRIGHT CBWG – thank you for respecting this.

 MIKE HENSHAW – Mike is the bird recorder and a Trustee of Cromwell Bottom Wildlife Group and he sends us a selection of his instructional photographs.
-We hope you enjoy and learn – any questions for Mike please pop to the Cabin (see above).

 Mike says this about North Loop at Dawn – taken on 9th May 2016 at 0613 and a misty daybreak.
 I had been on the reserve for about an hour and I was standing on top of the bund on North Loop when I took the photo and I did not realise the Heron was dead centre until I downloaded the pics on to the computer!
 We get up early to see Cromwell and North Loop at it’s wonderful best with no disturbances!